spacygarfield/ChloeOS/README.md

 ## Technologies Used
 This project will use the following technologies:
 - 💻 C# MVC, .NET Core 8;
-- ☁️ Entity Framework Core 8 with a MySQL database connected;
+- ☁️ Entity Framework Core 8 with a Microsoft SQL Server database connected;
 - 🦴 HTML, CSS3, and JavaScript;
 - 🤵 Semantic UI (used as additional "professional-looking" UI design);